MullinsLab/postgres-fdw-generator/README.md

 If you're a programmer, think of foreign data wrappers as a way to mixin tables from other databases.

+# Other options for easy creation of foreign tables

+Starting with version 9.5, PostgreSQL added support for the [`IMPORT FOREIGN SCHEMA` command][].
+This command connects to the foreign server and creates a local foreign-table definition for you.
+That's really nice!
+You may still want to maintain your own definitions externally to have more control over them, but `IMPORT FOREIGN SCHEMA` is probably enough if you're using 9.5 or newer.

+[`IMPORT FOREIGN SCHEMA` command]: https://www.postgresql.org/docs/current/static/sql-importforeignschema.html

 # Usage

 ```